When is Asperger's Diagnosed? Steps for Parents to Understand

 Understand Asperger's Syndrome: Key Characteristics and Historical Context

 We empower families with the tools and knowledge they need to support their child's behavioral goals through active involvement and data collection, using ABA principles and strategies.
-Plus, we’re on a mission to revolutionize ABA therapy by integrating AI technologies, making it even more accessible and effective for families.
+Plus, we’re on a mission to revolutionize by integrating AI technologies, making it even more accessible and effective for families.

 Let’s explore this together!
 We're here to help you every step of the way!